 Jing Wei is an illustrator who has worked with Etsy, Panda Express, New York Times, etc. With over 20k followers, Jing uses her Instagram profile to share her latest works.
-In collaboration with Shake Shack, Jing Wei created the mural and she posted the result of her work on her profile:
+Here’s just one example of a post sharing a mural she created on her profile:

 All in all, the key to success is to stay credible in your niche, so it’s important to showcase your work on Instagram and tell your visitors that you’re open to new freelance opportunities.

 Instagram now has a way to create and promote exclusive content for a monthly price point with subscriptions.
 When you create a subscription, you can choose to offer a number of exclusive perks.

 Some of those perks can include: